Amirabs7/Tunisia-democracy-analysis/README.md

 - 2012–2014: Democratic indicators peaked as Tunisia drafted a new constitution, held free elections, and gained international recognition.
 - Post-2019 Decline: Political instability, presidential overreach, and weakened institutions triggered a democratic regression — visible in falling polyarchy and liberal democracy scores.
 - The Trajectory Remains Fragile: Despite democratic gains, Tunisia's experience shows how easily reforms can reverse without strong safeguards.
+- This project is an illustration of Tunisia different political trajectories since 2011.

   ---